KIT-IAI/ePowCoRe/documentation/source/documentation.rst

   Outdated documentation is harmful!
 Perform regular checks to identify outdated parts and update them accordingly.
   This could be implemented with a GitLab issue whose due date is updated on every check.

-ePowConv uses `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ for its documentation:
+ePowCoRe uses `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ for its documentation:

 .. code-block:: shell